anypay/anypay/doc/INTEGRATION.md

 ### Summary

 Ultimately your service is responsible for making sure customer payments are delivered to the merchant's address.
-While Anypay stores all invoice information your system is responsible for storing the routing information from one address to the final settlement address.
-For this storage any database will do, especially one that is easily run in a docker container, but we prefer PostgreSQL to simplify operations.
+Anypay stores all invoice information as well as routing information from one address to the final settlement address.

 Given the architecture outlined above your coin can be added into our system by simply providing a single URL to Anypay.
 In turn Anypay provides to your